 ¨ No flames or sparks.
 Don’t operate light switches, appliances or telephones.

 ¨ Leave the area with the doors and windows left open.

 ¨ Shut off the gas at your gas bottle valve(s) by turning clockwise.
-Do not turn back on until your system has been checked by a gas fitter.
+Don't turn back on until it has been checked by a gas fitter.

 ¨ Do not return inside your home until the gas has had time to dissipate.
 DO NOT USE AN ELECTRIC FAN.